 Garden of the Gods Pool Oasis at Caesars Palace Las Vegas

-Eight distinctively different pools are spread around a massive pool complex surrounded by classical landscaping, Roman statues, and an 18-foot waterfall.
-Head to the Fortuna Pool to play swim-up blackjack, and to the adults-only Venus Pool Club to chill out sans screaming.
-The pool complex is massive (there are 44 cabanas of all different types around the property) so you can just wander the pools until you find one that fits.
-Be sure to book a poolside service with Qua Spa, who administers in-cabana massages.
+The pools at Caesars Palace are like a mix between an Ancient Roman bath mixed with the opulence of Hearst Castle.
+Eight distinctively different pools are spread around a massive outdoor complex surrounded by Roman columns, godly statues, and an 18-foot waterfall.
+Head to the Fortuna Pool to play swim-up blackjack or to the adults-only Venus Pool Club to chill out away from the family scene.
+The pool complex is massive—there are 44 cabanas of all different types around the property—so you can just wander the pools until you find one that fits.

 The Pool at Bellagio Las Vegas

 If you’re looking for a more tranquil scene, head to the five pools of Bellagio Las Vegas.
 The atmosphere is relaxed and most guests are there to bask in the Mediterranean atmosphere that is a welcome retreat from the Strip.
 Poolside massage therapists and roving servers make it extra lovely.
 For those who want the extra VIP treatment, the reservation-only Cypress Premier Lounges include a personal host, infused water, smoothie shots, Evian misters, and chilled towels.
 The cabanas come with Wi-Fi, HDTV, a fully stocked refrigerator, and pool rafts.